 The multiple issues that arise when police use urine tests typically make it significantly more difficult to get a drug test into evidence.
 The prosecution has to establish that all the applicable provisions of the Ohio Department of Health regulations were followed.
 Otherwise, the test results could be ruled inadmissible at a suppression hearing.

-At that point they will claim that they have probable cause to search.
-They may ask for consent to search, which means that they don’t even need probable cause.
-In some case they may bring in a dog to search the vehicle.
+At that point, they will claim that they have probable cause to search.
+The officer may ask for consent to search, which means that they don’t even need probable cause.
+In some cases, they may bring in a dog to search the vehicle.

 Do not consent to any search.
 You certainly do not want to answer questions.
 If you do not clearly assert your right to remain silent under these circumstances, you are opening yourself up to serious charges, including a drug OVI and/or a felony.

 Law enforcement officers will typically ask you to take a urine test if you pass the breath test.
 They have the right to do this under Ohio law.

 Often a person will claim that they are unable to urinate.
 This eventually will be deemed a refusal, which may well trigger the same penalties as a high tier level OVI.

 If the police officer only administered field sobriety tests at the scene related to alcohol, this could present proof problems in cases where the officer later changes the course to allege drug impairment.